As the country is back in lockdown, it is important to prioritise your health during these times.

 Alternate alcoholic drinks with soft drinks.
 This is a great way manage your alcohol intake and it will help you to save money!

-And remember, as lockdown eases, the advice on safer consumption of alcohol remains the same.
+And remember, as lockdown rules change, the advice on safer consumption of alcohol remains the same.

 It could be harmful to your health to regularly drink more than: